Realmzer/FNF-RZ-Engine/BUILDING.md

 Sit back, relax, and wait for haxelib to do its magic.
 You will be done when you see the word "**Finished!**"

-To build the game, run `lime test cpp` or lime test platform.
+To build the game, run `lime test cpp` or `lime test platform`.
+You might also have to do `haxelib lime test platform`

 ---